Have you found yourself asking the question, “Why is my child always so angry at me?”

 I tell parents that if screaming at our kids was effective, I’d be out of business.
-You’d just be able to yell at your child and he’d change.
-Or you’d bring your child to my office, I’d shout at him and call him names for 45 minutes, and then he’d go home and be nice for a week.
+You’d just yell at your child, and they’d change.
+Or you’d bring your child to my office, I’d shout at them and call them names for 45 minutes, and then they’d go home and be nice for a week.

-The right response addresses the underlying problem—the hostility—and motivates your child to solve that problem by taking responsibility for her hostile behavior.
+The right response addresses the underlying problem—the hostility—and motivates your child to solve that problem by taking responsibility for their hostile behavior.

 Hostile adolescents have a distorted way of thinking whereby they are always the victim.
 Their distorted thinking tells them that things aren’t fair, that their parents have placed too many expectations on them, that their teachers are idiots.
 They believe that nobody understands them except for their friends.

 In some kids, this further develops into a general air of “I hate you.
 I’m against you.”
 And it leads to frequent bursts of anger.

 Distorted thinking is what psychologists call thinking errors.
 Thinking errors are the thoughts we have that don’t match reality and are usually negative and self-defeating.
 And, as you might expect, those who commit thinking errors don’t realize that their thoughts don’t match reality.